sfgazetteer.com

 136 Mateo Street has a mosaic mermaid street number.

-Bird and Beckett's new location at 653 Chenery has a new mosaic sign by Colette Crutcher and Mark Roller.
+Next door, the Bird and Beckett bookstore at 653 Chenery has a mosaic sign by Colette Crutcher and Mark Roller.

 Next to the entrance to St. John's Elementary School at 925 Chenery is a semi-abstract mosaic inscribed with a quotation from St. John the Evangelist.
-Above the entrance around the corner at Burnside and Paradise is another inscribed with a quotation from John F. Kennedy Jr.
+Above the entrance around the corner at Burnside and Paradise is another inscribed with a quotation from John F. Kennedy.

 Bufano's "St. Francis of the Guns", cast from melted firearms, stands in front of City College's Science Building.